raszi/node-tmp/README.md

 For node versions < 0.8 you must limit your node-tmp dependency to versions < 0.0.33.

+### Node Versions < 8.12.0

+The SIGINT handler will not work correctly with versions of NodeJS < 8.12.0.

+### Windows

+Signal handlers for SIGINT will not work.
+Pressing CTRL-C will leave behind temporary files and directories.

 ## How to install

 ```bash